Javascript is not enabled.

 Building a ladder

 Even Wall Street professionals will tell you that predicting the course of interest rates is about as easy as predicting next month’s weather.
-It may be that the Fed decides to continue hiking interest rates next year, even though most betting is for a rate cut in March.
+It may be that the Fed decides to hold interest rates high till next year, even though most betting is for three rate cuts beginning this summer.

 “I think it probably makes sense to hedge your bets,” says Ken Tumin, founder of DepositAccounts.com.
 One way to do that: Build a CD (or Treasury) ladder.